wubrafiq807/kaf-vaccine/README.md

 ## TODO

-Unit Test is crucial to make sure code coverage and quality and ignore legacy .Need to Repository , Providers, Controllers
+1. Unit Test is crucial to make sure code coverage and quality and ignore legacy .Need to Repository , Providers, Controllers
+2. For Optimization, it`s recommended to use DB region based replica sets for load balancing as this is public service application
+3. For better UX Vue/react is recommended in client side

 ## Note
 No User authentication , and authorization has been implemented